mateogianolio/pixels/README.md

 # pixels

-Pixels is a minimal image processing library written in JavaScript.
+Pixels is a tiny image processing library written in JavaScript.

 ```bash
 $ npm install pixels